 Europlanet Public Engagement Funding Scheme

-Europlanet awards grants of between 5000 and 15 000 Euros to fund projects to engage the public with planetary science.
+Europlanet awards grants for projects to engage the public with planetary science.
 Through the funding scheme, Europlanet aims to encourage new ways of sharing planetary science with different kinds of audiences across Europe (and beyond) to create socially impactful initiatives that combine research, learning, innovation and social development.